carlnordlund/socnet/README.txt

 About
 =====
-Socnet.se is a CLI-based client for direct blockmodeling, a set of techniques for finding latent structures in network data.
-A good introduction to blockmodeling is available on Wikipedia:
+Socnet.se is an open-source, CLI-based client for direct blockmodeling, a set of techniques for finding latent structures in network data.
+A good introduction to blockmodeling is available on Wikipedia: https://en.wikipedia.org/wiki/Blockmodeling

-https://en.wikipedia.org/wiki/Blockmodeling

 Socnet.se is developed in C#/.NET and can be compiled for multiple operating systems and architectures.
+See INSTALL.txt for information on how to compile Socnet.se from source.

-Precompiled binaries and installation files for Windows, Linux, and MacOS are available on the project website:
+Precompiled binaries and installation files for Windows, Linux, and MacOS are available on the project website: https://www.socnet.se

-https://www.socnet.se

 Authors and Funding
 ===================
 Socnet.se is developed and maintained by Carl Nordlund at the Institute for Analytical Sociology, Linköping University, Sweden.
 The project is part of the Network Dynamics of Ethnic Integration, a Nordic research project funded by Nordforsk (project 105147).
-More information about the project can be found here:
+More information about the project can be found here: https://www.nordint.net

-https://www.nordint.net

 License